Ron Necciai

-Ronald Andrew Necciai [NEH-chai], (born June 18, 1932), is a former Major League Baseball starting pitcher who played with the Pittsburgh Pirates in the 1952 season.
+Ronald Andrew Necciai [NEH-chai], (born June 18, 1932), is an American former Major League Baseball starting pitcher who played with the Pittsburgh Pirates in the 1952 season.
 He batted and threw right-handed.

 Necciai is best remembered for the unique feat of striking out 27 batters in a nine-inning game, which he accomplished while playing with the Class-D Appalachian League team, the Bristol Twins, on May 13, 1952.
 He is the only pitcher ever to do so in a nine-inning, professional-league game.

 Minor League career

 Necciai pitched two seasons of Class-D baseball before being drafted in the Pirates' farm system in 1952 at age 19.
 He was assigned to pitch for the Bristol Twins, the Pirates' Appalachian League team.
 On May 13, pitching despite painful stomach ulcers, Necciai struck out 27 batters while throwing a 7–0 no-hitter against the Welch Miners.
-Four of the Welch hitters did reach base, via a walk, an error, a hit batsman and a passed ball charged to Twins' catcher Harry Dunlop on a swinging third strike.
+Four of the Welch hitters did reach base, via a walk, an error, a hit batsman and a passed ball charged to Twins' catcher Harry Dunlop on a swinging uncaught third strike.
 This resulted in a four-strikeout ninth inning.
 Only two batters put the ball in play: Robert Ganung grounded out to first base in the fourth inning, while Frank Whitehead got on base on an error in the ninth.

 In his next start, Necciai threw a 24-strikeout two-hitter.

 In that season he struck out 109 hitters in 43 innings with Bristol, and a Carolina League-high 172 in 126 innings at Burlington before quickly climbing the ranks of the organization and eventually getting called up to the Major Leagues amid heavy publicity in August 1952.